STATIONS IN IRAN

 Having Iran built most railway stations in the last 50 years they show interesting solutions of modern architecture mixed with Persian elements.
 Some of the major stations like Tehran, Mashad, Tabriz, Esfahan, Yazd and Shiraz have monumental character and show great elegance.

 With many destinations having few trains during the day, stations may be desert for hours and get crowded only during arrival or departure times.
 Passengers will wait in the station building until their train will be called, mostly like boarding a plane.
 Before boarding an ID card must be shown, foreigners must show their passport before passing the gate.
-Also tickets will be checked and once arriving on the platform railway personal will be helpful to find the reserved seat or compartment and to board the train.
+Also tickets will be checked and once arriving on the platform railway staff will be helpful to find the reserved seat or compartment and to board the train.
 Large stations do have ticket counters selling remaining tickets for the same day but you usually should have bought your ticket in advance as trains may already be fully booked.
 Boarding a train without reservation is not allowed.

 With many destinations connected to the railway network in recent years, not all stations are located within central areas.
 In smaller cities along the lines from Tehran to Tabriz, Ahvaz, Kashan, Mashad and Gorgan you can usually reach them by foot from the center.
 In large cities like Tehran, Mashad, Tabriz, Yazd or Ahvaz stations can be reached with public transport, while it is necessary to cover the large distance between the city center and the stations of Esfahan (15 km) and Shiraz (20 km) by taxi.
 The distances between the stations and the ports of Bandar Abbas (6,5 km) and Khorramshahr (3 km) are best covered by taxi.
 Tehran central station is connected by metro line 3.
 The name of the metro stop is Rah Ahan.

 Stations may have a few kiosks selling snacks, books or newspapers but usually no restaurant or shopping mall is available.
 Waiting rooms are comfortable, mostly air conditioned and have TV or movie entertainment.
 Some stations have a luggage deposit.
 There is always a charging station for mobiles, tablets and smartphones.
-Usually you get timetable informations in English at the help desk.
+Usually you get timetable information in English at the help desk.
 This includes information about arrival times and intermediate stops which are almost unavailable on the Internet or in a printed form.
 With Iran governed by a theocratic systems all stations have a mosque or prayer room and large bathroom facilities for ritual ablution.
 Stations all over the country are clean, well kept and safe.
 For a detailed list of all facilities available in larger stations download the RAJA information folder.

 In larger cities a special taxi service from the station to town is provided.
 Once you arrive you will find a central taxi desk inside the station where you book your cab for a fixed and convenient price.
 Non hassle or bargaining on the street is necessary.
 Once your car is ready you will be called.
 This is of course a very civilized institution you may miss at most European railway stations.
 The following stations have taxi service: Tehran, Mashhad, Isfahan, Tabriz, Ahvaz, Bandar Abbas, Kerman, Yazd, Zanjan, Gorgan, Arak, Sari, Shahrud.